-However, if you have bigger plans for your fire pit, and intend to use it as a part-time grill, you will need to buy a bigger pit, and also ensure that it comes with/can accommodate a cooking grate.
+However, if you have bigger plans, and intend to use it as a part-time grill, you will need to buy a bigger pit, and also ensure that it comes with/can accommodate a cooking grate.
 There’s nothing quite like a fire pit BBQ.

-If you’re looking for a fire pit you can take along to the beach or on camping trips, a foldable portable model is your best bet.
+If you’re looking for a device you can take along to the beach or on camping trips, a foldable portable model is your best bet.

-Meanwhile if entertaining is your prime intended use for a fire pit, you will need to invest in a bigger model (35-45 inch) and might want to consider the sleeker, more decorative units, which have features such as outside rings on which guests might place their drinks, etc.
+Meanwhile if entertaining is your prime intended use, you will need to invest in a bigger model (35-45 inch) and might want to consider the sleeker, more decorative units, which have features such as outside rings on which guests might place their drinks, etc.

 How to Use a Fire Pit

-While propane and natural gas fire pits are easy enough to use – all it takes is a button/lever to turn them on and customize the height and intensity of the fire – there is a particular process that needs to be followed for wood burning fire pits.
+While propane and natural gas fire pits are easy enough to use – all it takes is a button/lever to turn them on and customize the height and intensity of flames – there is a particular process that needs to be followed for wood burning fire pits.

-- Star by collecting the tinder, kindling, and the fuel.
-Tinder is what you need to start the fire – this can be newspaper or straw (basically anything that will quickly catch fire).
+- Start by collecting the tinder, kindling, and the fuel.
+Tinder is what you need to start the fire – this can be newspaper or straw.
 Kindling is what needs to catch fire from the tinder – this can be small sticks and twigs.
 Fuel, lastly, is your wood logs.
 Keep in mind that dry hardwoods such as maple, hickory, and oak burn better than softwoods.

 - Ensure your fire pit is well-prepared.
-Place the fire pit away from grass, on a hard, steady and level surface, and ensure that you have assembled the until correctly so that nothing is loose or wobbly.
+Put it away from grass, on a hard, steady and level surface, and ensure that you have assembled the until correctly so that nothing is loose or wobbly.
 If the fire pit does not come with a log grate on which to place the logs, consider lining the bottom of the fire bowl with sand and then stacking bricks on top.

 - Place a handful of tinder in the center of the fire pit, and build a small teepee of kindling around it.
-Set the tinder on fire and wait until it catches on to the kindling.
+Ignite tinder and wait until it catches on to the kindling.

-- Gradually start adding small logs to the fire.
+- Gradually start adding small logs.
 Allow them to start burning before you add the bigger ones.
-The fire may gradually fade – to keep it burning, add more tinder and kindling.
-You can stoke the fire using a poker, and use a spark guard to protect from sparks and embers.
+The blaze may gradually fade – to keep it burning, add more tinder and kindling.
+You can stoke flames using a poker, and use a spark guard to protect from sparks and embers.